PotHix/pothix.github.com/content/places/berlin.md

   Nazi era.
 Seeing the trains evolving to match the needs of the people was quite nice.
 Other than that, they also had tons of old ships and airplanes.
   The World war I and II airplanes were quite interesting.
+- **Checkpoint Chalie** - The US military checkpoint between West and East Berlin.
+There were many of them, but checkpoint charlie became the most famous one as it was the only to allow outsiders to cross.
+It was also the place where the tense picture of the US and USSR tanks facing off.
+It's an interesting place to visit and imagine the whole scene.
+- I also visited some alternative places of Berlin with a friend of mine.
+He is into the social part of the city and it was interesting to see things outside of the touristic agenda.
+I'm not going to list places here, but just want to mention as a thank you note to him and also a reminder for my future self.

 ## Food